ttezel/twit/README.md

 }
 ```
 Note that Application-only auth will not allow you to perform requests to API endpoints requiring
 a user context, such as posting tweets.
-However, the endpoints available can have a higher rate limit.
+However, the endpoints available can have a higher rate limitwit.

-## `T.get(path, [params], callback)`
+## `twit.get(path, [params], callback)`

 GET any of the REST API endpoints.

 **path**